antoniojmsjr/GrafanaLokiLogger/README.md

 GrafanaLokiLogger uses the [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) concept to provide an intuitive and efficient experience for developers.
 Designed with a focus on practicality, the solution simplifies integration with [Loki](https://grafana.com/oss/loki/) and enables structured and straightforward *log* delivery.
 Ideal for projects requiring centralized monitoring and scalability, the solution combines flexibility and efficiency to meet the needs of modern systems.

+> [!NOTE]
+> For more information about the library, including installation, documentation, and other details, please refer to the [Wiki](https://github.com/antoniojmsjr/GrafanaLokiLogger/wiki).

 </br>

 ### :flying_saucer: Delphi/Lazarus